Quick Search: go

 What is an oral statement?

-An oral statement is a two-minute statement made by civil society organisations during regular sessions of the Human Rights Council.
+An oral statement is a 1.5 to 2-minute statement made by civil society organisations during regular sessions of the Human Rights Council.
 It is made in the Council plenary room, in front of all Member States of the Council and Observers (including States, UN agencies, NGOs, and press), and is recorded live and archived on the UN Web TV.

 Defender Story